Photography as Part of Interior Decoration

 One thing to pay close attention to is the height of the desired spot and how it relates to the surface, proportionally.
 The picture should be at the height of your eyes – depending on your position, which can be seating or standing.
 In the living room, the pictures should be placed lower, about one or two hands above the highest point of the couch.
 This is because the living room is usually a place where you sit or lay around, so you don’t want photos high up where you would have to stretch your neck to see.
 However, when placed in the hall, photos should take a higher position.

 When dealing with proportion, we also need to think about the size of the composition.
-Too big of a composition will swallow the space, while a smaller one will get lost in it.
+If the composition is too big, it will swallow the space.
+While a smaller one will get lost in it.
 For example, if we are placing the photos above a sofa, the composition should be about two thirds the size of the sofa, or bed in question.

 Organizing and Preparing